unicef/publicgoods-toolkit/policy.md

 divergent version with their own changes, perhaps even with changes that the original authors disagree with -- it may be beneficial to the public to force the fork to distinguish itself clearly from the original, that is, to avoid being an impostor.
+Trademarks can be powerful tools for preventing abuse and thus protecting trust in a DPG's 'brand.'
+Indeed the technology industry has a [long history in using trademark protection of open source projects in this way](https://producingoss.com/en/trademarks.html).
+The Estonian Information System Authority maintains X-road related trademarks, even though its continued development is now done collaboratively through the Nordic Institute for Interoperabilty Solutions.

 Of course, it would be bad for trademarks associated with a DPG to be held by a company that intends to use them to squash competing